 Let’s suppose you have two lenses, a 100mm and a 50mm.
 Both have a default magnification of 0.2x.

 So, we recommend using tubes with shorter primes.
 Later in this post, you’ll see me using a Canon 40mm f/2.8 pancake lens.
-This lens is the ideal choice to use with tubes.
+This lens is an ideal choice to use with tubes.
 It’s tiny and has a short, but not too short focal length.
 It makes for a very convenient and cheap macro lens.